alakob/automl_mini/ARCHITECTURE.md

-# AutoML Simple Architecture
+# AutoML Mini Architecture

-This document provides a detailed technical overview of AutoML Simple's architecture, design patterns, and implementation of SOLID principles based on the **actual implementation**.
+This document provides a detailed technical overview of AutoML Mini's architecture, design patterns, and implementation of SOLID principles based on the **actual implementation**.

-## 🏗️ Overall Architecture
+## 🏗️ Architecture Overview

-AutoML Simple follows a **layered architecture** with clear separation of concerns:
+AutoML Mini follows a **layered architecture** with clear separation of concerns:

 ```
 ┌─────────────────────────────────────┐